-There’s no denying that high ceilings can add drama to a room or make the entire space feel more open and airy.
+There’s no denying that high ceilings can add dramatic and beautiful aesthetics to a room or make the entire space feel more open and airy.
 However, not every home was built with high ceilings.
 For instance, many older homes have low, flat ceilings that can cause residents to feel claustrophobic.
 If you find yourself dreaming of high ceilings or researching roof-raising contractors, we’re here to help.
 Here are some guidelines for how to raise the roof at home and what you need to know beforehand.
 If raising the roof isn’t in the cards for your home just yet, we’ve also got some of the best tricks for opening up a room.

 The very first step in raising your roof is to determine whether or not it’s actually possible.
 If you have an attic, then there is a high probability you can raise the ceiling in the room beneath it.
 If you don’t have an attic, check the plans to your home to find out about your roof—specifically your roof structure.
 Generally, there are two types of roof structures: stick and truss.
 Truss roofs are the ones that are easier (and most commonly) raised.
 You can still raise stick roofs, but it will most likely require you to tear down the existing roof and rebuild the structure.

-You’ll need a building permit if you plan to raise ceiling height in your home, especially if you will also be modifying your roof-line.
+You’ll also need a building permit if you plan to raise ceiling height in your home, especially if you will also be modifying your roof-line.
 Contact the residential permit department in your area to find out more about requesting a permit.
 If you choose to hire a roof contractor, they will pull the permit for you.
 Failure to obtain the right permit for the job before you start may seem like you’re saving time and money, but it’s an unwise choice.
 Not having the proper permits if something goes wrong or if you try to sell your home will just cause a bigger headache in the end.
 Trust us on this, get your permit before you start working on your roof!